3scale/pisoni/README.md

 This way you don't need to set environment variables nor launch additional VMs, but it is more error-prone than just using the facilities in backend to let it listen for requests on its own VM and using the environment variable here.

+#### Update the version of this gem

+Modify the version number in lib/3scale/core/version.rb.
+For this instructions we are going to assume version 1.12.1

+Specify the version number in the commit message

+    $ git commit -m "core: release 1.12.1"

+Create a tag with the version number and a message.
+The first line of the message should be the version number

+    $ git tag -a v1.12.1 -m "v1.12.1"

+Push directly to master

+    $ git push origin master v1.12.1

+Build the gem

+    $ bundle exec rake build

+Apart from 'build', there are other tasks available.
+You can list them with:

+    $ bundle exec rake -T

+Push the new version of the gem to our repo

+    $ bundle exec gem inabox pkg/3scale_core-1.12.1.gem

+Introduce the host with the appropriate user and password like this: https://user:pass@host